 Curing the holiday debt blues may not happen overnight but developing the right habits can help you avoid an overspending repeat.

-1. RECOGNIZE WHAT LEAD TO OVERSPENDING
+1. RECOGNIZE WHAT LEADS TO OVERSPENDING

 First things first, ask yourself what caused you to end up with holiday debt.
 Did you shop without mapping out your holiday budget beforehand?
 Did you give in to impulse purchases?
 Did you end up paying more for certain items because you waited until the last minute to buy?